skrypek/calcsx/README.md

 ### 3. Workflow

-The interface uses a **Fusion 360-style workbench**: ribbon at top, layer browser + properties on the left, 3-D viewport filling the rest.
+The interface uses a **CAD-style workbench**: ribbon at top, layer browser + properties on the left, 3-D viewport filling the rest.

 1. Click **Load CSV** in the ribbon — the coil appears as a rendered tube with its winding-pack cross-section visible.
 2. Set coil parameters in the Properties panel (winds, current, tape dimensions).
 Each coil stores its own parameters independently.
 3. Click **Run Analysis** — Forces, Stress, and B Axis layers appear under the coil in the browser.
-4. Load additional coils — each gets its own colour; existing analyses are marked stale.
+4. Load additional coils — each gets its own color; existing analyses are marked stale.
 Use **Re-analyze All** to update.
 5. Switch to the **INSPECT** tab:
    - **Field Lines** — traces 3-D field lines through the superposed B-field of all coils.
    - **Cross Section** — renders a 2-D B-field heatmap.